Victorian Liberal Party: Opposition (1982–1992)

-The Liberals were defeated in the 1982 Victorian state election after governing Victoria for 27 years.
+The Liberal Party was defeated in the 1982 Victorian state election after governing Victoria for 27 years.
 Following the Liberals' defeat, Jeff Kennett became the leader of the party.
-Kennett was deposed as leader following the 1988 Victorian state election, and was replaced by Alan Brown.
+He was deposed as leader following the 1988 Victorian state election, and was replaced by Alan Brown.
 During Brown's leadership, the Liberals reached a new Coalition agreement with the Victorian Nationals, led by Pat McNamara since 1988.

 Kennett became party leader again in 1991 and led the Coalition to victory in the 1992 Victorian state election.
-The Liberals actually won majorities in their own right.
-Although Kennett thus had no need for the support of the Nationals, he retained the Coalition, with McNamara as Deputy Premier.
+The Liberals actually gained a majority of seats in their own right and although Kennett had no need for the support of the Nationals, he retained the Coalition with McNamara as his Deputy Premier.

 Kennett government

 The Liberal and National Coalition held government from 1992 to 1999 under Kennett's leadership.
 The Kennett government privatised many government services, including closing down over three hundred schools.
-The Liberals and Nationals fought as a Coalition in the 1996, which the LIberals won majority in its own right again, and 1999, which the Coalition was defeated.
+The Liberals and Nationals fought as a Coalition in the 1996, which the Liberals won majority in its own right again, and 1999, which the Coalition was defeated.